syadav001/fdk-client-java/documentation/PLATFORM.md

 #### getFaqCategoryBySlugOrId
-Get FAQ category by slug or id
+Get an FAQ category by slug or id

 ```java